avaje/avaje-http/http-client/README.md

 # avaje-http-client

-A light weight wrapper to the [JDK 11+ Java Http Client](http://openjdk.java.net/groups/net/httpclient/intro.html)
+A lightweight wrapper to the [JDK 11+ Java Http Client](http://openjdk.java.net/groups/net/httpclient/intro.html)

+- Use Java 11.0.8 or higher (some SSL related bugs prior to 11.0.8 with JDK HttpClient)
 - Adds a fluid API for request constructing URL and payload
 - Adds JSON marshalling/unmarshalling of request and response using Jackson or Gson
 - Gzip encoding/decoding
 - Logging of request/response logging
 - Interception of request/response
 - Built in support for authorization via Basic Auth and Bearer Token
+- Provides async and sync API

 ### Dependency